Model-agnostic interpretation of 10 billion years of cosmic evolution traced by BOSS and eBOSS data: Methodology, Theory and Data compression techniques

 In practice, this is implemented within the fixed template fits as follows: the amplitude of matter fluctuations $\sigma_8$ is fixed by the template, which provides a `standard amplitude' in a similar fashion to the standard ruler $r_\mathrm{d}$.
 The free parameter of the RSD compression is the growth rate $f$, which enters the galaxy power spectrum $P_g$ in redshift space following the TNS \cite{Taruya:2010mx} model,

 where the density (`$\delta\delta$'), velocity (`$\theta\theta$') and cross (`$\delta\theta$') contributions to the galaxy power spectrum are obtained by applying two-loop Re-summed Perturbation Theory (2LRPT) to the fiducial power spectrum template as described in \citep{Gil-Marin:2020bct}.
 The power spectrum terms also depend on a set of bias parameters $\mathbf{b} = \left\lbrace b_1, b_2, b_{s2}, b_{3\mathrm{nl}} \right\rbrace$ \cite{Beutler:2013yhm}, where we assume the non-local bias parameters to follow the local Lagrangian prediction \citep{Baldauf_2012,Saito:2014qha,kwanetal:2012} of the co-evolution model $b_{s2}=-4/7(b_1-1)$ and $b_\mathrm{3nl}=32/315(b_1-1)$.
+These choices are justified by the findings on N-body mocks with a HOD consistent with BOSS LRGs \cite{PTchallenge:data,ShapeFit}.
 We study the impact of relaxing these assumptions in Appendix~\ref{app:nonlocal_bias}.
 The functions $A^\mathrm{TNS},B^\mathrm{TNS}$ are provided by \cite{Taruya:2010mx} and the Fingers of God effect (FoG, highly nonlinear RSD along the LOS on small scales, \cite{10.1093/mnras/156.1.1P}) are modeled via the Lorentzian damping term in front of eq.~\eqref{eq:theory_RSD} with free parameter $\sigma_P$.
+The model of eq.~\eqref{eq:theory_RSD} has a limited scale-range of validity due to certain effects such as shell-crossing, extra velocity terms caused by non-linear redshift space distortions, the complexity of galaxy formation encoded by only few galaxy bias parameters, or the effective Fingers-of-God pre-factor term.
+Because of these, we truncate our model at some effective scale we refer as $k_{\rm max}$, which filters out all the effects present in the data, but not described by our model.
+We calibrate the value of $k_{\rm max}$ using accurate N-body simulations whose galaxies have been populated according to state-of-the-art techniques and validated by the official BOSS collaboration to describe the data we work with.
+In section \ref{sec:sys_budget} we quantify the systematic error-bars of our model with the truncation scale used on the data sample, finding these are negligible compared to the statistical errors of the BOSS/eBOSS data set when we set $k_{\rm max}=0.15\,h{\rm Mpc}^{-1}$ for the $z<1$ and $k_{\rm max}=0.30\,h{\rm Mpc}^{-1}$ for the $z>1$ dark matter tracers.

 Finally, we also take into account deviations from Poisson shot noise, $P_\mathrm{Poisson}$, in the monopole by setting into eq.~\eqref{eq:theory_Pell_general}

 where the $P_\mathrm{Poisson}$ values are provided by BOSS and eBOSS and $A_\mathrm{noise}$ is a free parameter for each redshift bin.
 Hence, the free parameters of the RSD compression consist of 3 physical parameters $\mathbf{\Theta}_\mathrm{phys}^\mathrm{RSD} = \left\lbrace \alpha_\parallel,\alpha_\perp, f\sigma_8 \right\rbrace$ and 8 nuisance parameters $\mathbf{\Theta}_\mathrm{nuis}^\mathrm{RSD} = \left\lbrace b_1^\mathrm{N/S}, b_2^\mathrm{N/S}, \sigma_P^\mathrm{N/S}, A_\mathrm{noise}^\mathrm{N/S} \right\rbrace$ per redshift bin.